-Legislation passed by the provincial government of British Columbia took effect on April 1, 2019, to limit the compensation for motor vehicle injuries that are deemed “minor.”
-This new category of “minor injuries" caps the monetary amount available for ICBC claims and all auto accident claims at $5,500, with additional monies awarded for lost wages and out-of-pocket expenses.
-Unfortunately, this law leaves many victims with severe injuries left without legal recourse for the valid and appropriate compensation they deserve for their injuries.
-Medical professionals are not involved in the classification.
-"Minor injuries" are determined by the ICBC or insurance company adjuster.
+British Columbia legislation passed a law in 2019 limiting the compensation for motor vehicle injuries that are deemed “minor.”
+This new category of “minor injuries” places a cap on the monetary amount available for ICBC claims.
+It also caps auto accident claims at $5,500, with additional monies awarded for lost wages and out-of-pocket expenses.
+Unfortunately, this law leaves many victims with severe injuries without legal recourse to recover the compensation they deserve.

-- Seek appropriate medical care and follow treatment advice.
+- Seek appropriate medical care and follow professional treatment advice.

 - Ask your employer to accommodate your injuries in the workplace to help you perform your duties.

-Your Options If Your Injuries are Deemed "Minor"
+Your Options If Deemed a ICBC Minor Accident

-Our lawyers at Stephens & Holman are saddened and angered at the limitations this legislation has placed on injured victims.
-If you’re as frustrated with the degradation of British Columbian's rights as we are, we recommend contacting these persons:
+Our ICBC car accident lawyers at Stephens & Holman are frustrated with the limitations this legislation has placed on injured victims.
+If you’re as frustrated with this degradation of British Columbians’ rights as we are, we recommend contacting these individuals: